I believe that connection is the bridge to healing

 AASECT Certified Therapist

 Danya Institute Certification in Co-occuring Mental Illness and Substance Abuse Disorders Treatment

-American Assoc of Sexuality Counselors Educators & Therapists
+American Association of Sexuality Educators, Counselors & Therapists

 National Association of Social Workers